How to Install Bathroom Tiles

 There is a definite art to this process.
 It isn’t a case of just throwing down some cement and letting it dry.
 It’s all about fall—meaning, the angle of the fall that the water will naturally flow to for drainage.

-The popularity of modern walk-in showers, which use only a shower panel means this process is more important than ever.
-Without an enclosed screen to capture the water and funnel it to the drain, walk-in showers more than anything else, are dependant on the fall to lead the water to the drain.
+The popularity of modern walk-in showers, which use only a shower panel, means this process is more important than ever.
+Without an enclosed screen to capture the water and funnel it to the drain, walk-in showers, more than anything else, are dependent on the fall to lead the water to the drain.
 Furthermore, the increasing popularity of channel drains means even more thought has to be taken in this process.

 Do the setout